Nudism and Naturism around the World: The Americas

-, we suddenly were naturists again.
-Although nudism is a widely used term which doesn’t have the same undertone as it often still has in Europe, we found that most nude Canadians preferred to call themselves naturists.
-Also the resorts are more often called naturist resorts.
+In Canada, we suddenly were naturists again.
+Although nudism is a widely used term that doesn’t have the same undertone as it often still has in Europe, we found that most nude Canadians preferred to call themselves naturists.
+Also, the resorts are more often called naturist resorts.

-on the other hand we switched back to being nudists.
+In Mexico on the other hand we switched back to being nudists.
 For a whole different reason: The term “naturism” was already in use.
-Because social nudity is a rather new thing in Mexico (compared with Europe and the USA), the healthy living/eco friendly society had already taken the name “naturism”.
-It is quite funny though to see “naturist shops” in every other street, they just don’t sell any sarongs or naturist guidebooks
+Because social nudity is a rather new thing in Mexico (compared with Europe and the USA), the healthy living/eco-friendly society had already taken the name “naturism”.
+It is quite funny though to see “naturist shops” in every other street, they just don’t sell any sarongs or naturist guidebooks.

 Nudism in the USA

 Nude beaches and nudist resorts are common in the USA and pretty much every state has at least one nudist resort or club.
 Most options can be found in the coastal states.
 The state which is the most known for nudism is Florida with its famous Haulover Beach.
 Pasco County promotes itself as the nudist capital of the USA and nudist resorts can be found all over Florida state.
 The most famous one probably being Cypress Cove.